Dikgang Moseneke: Judicial career

+South Africa v.
+Israel

+On January 4, 2024, the South African government appointed Moseneke as an ad hoc judge to serve on the International Court of Justice case South Africa v.
+Israel, brought against Israel by South Africa on charges of genocide.

 Other positions and awards

-Moseneke has seven honorary doctorates from the University of the North, University of Natal, University of Pretoria, Tshwane University of Technology, University of South Africa, University of Cape Town and CUNY.
+Moseneke has seven honorary doctorates from the University of the North, University of Natal, University of Pretoria, Tshwane University of Technology, University of South Africa, University of Cape Town, Nelson Mandela University and CUNY.

 In 2006, he succeeded Justice Richard Goldstone as chancellor of the University of the Witwatersrand.
 Moseneke was also named as an executor of the will of Nelson Mandela, who died in late 2013.
 He is currently chairman of the board of directors of the Johannesburg Philharmonic Orchestra.

-Moseneke was the 2020 recipient of the Bolch Prize for the Rule of Law awarded by the Bolch Judicial Institute at Duke Law School.
+Moseneke was the 2020 recipient of the Bolch Prize for the Rule of Law, awarded by the Bolch Judicial Institute at Duke Law School.